-A new SAFETEA-LU program, Transit on Indian Reservations, 49 U.S.C.
-5311(c) is funded as a takedown from 49 USC 5311.
+A new SAFETEA-LU program, Transit on Indian Reservations, 49 USC 5311(c)(1) is funded as a takedown from 49 USC 5311.
 The funds go to Indian Tribes for any purpose eligible under 49 USC 5311.
 The funds will be apportioned to Indian tribes rather than states, with the FTA developing apportionment criteria.
-This program is funded at \$8.0 million in FY 2006 growing to \$15.0 million in FY 2009 as reported on Table 9.
+This program is funded at \$8.0 million in FY 2006 growing to \$15.0 million in FY 2009 as reported on Table 11(a).

-Beginning in FY 2006 additional funds from 49 USC 5340 Growing States Formula program are distributed through the Rural program.
+Also beginning in FY 2006 additional funds from 49 USC 5340 Growing States Formula program are distributed through the Rural program.
 These funds are treated as if they were a part of the Rural program and are apportioned with the Rural program funds as a single apportionment.
 Distribution of this program is described in a following section.
-Growing States funds for rural areas are estimated to be approximately 31.2 percent of Growing States funds based on amounts funded in the FY 2006 apportionment of appropriations.
-The amount of Rural program funds including an estimated amount from the Growing States program is shown on Table 9.
+Growing States funds for rural areas are estimated to be approximately 31.5 percent of Growing States funds based on amounts funded in the FY 2011 apportionment of appropriations.
+The amounts of Rural program funds including an estimated amount from the Growing States, RTAP, and Transit on Indian Reservations programs are is shown on Tables 11(a) and 11(b).